KwabenaFosu/KwabenaFosu/README.md

 ### Hi there 👋
+👀 I’m interested in DevOps & SRE
-🌱 I’m currently learning Cloud Engineering, DevOps & SRE
+🌱 I’m currently learning to live in the cloud and automate infrastructure